 How do mortgage brokers make money?

 According to the National Association of Mortgage Brokers, mortgage brokers are mostly paid by lenders from 0.50% to 2.75% of the loan amount.
-There are also less popular kinds payment where you can choose to pay the broker yourself, known as “borrower-paid compensation.”
+There are also less popular kinds of payment where you can choose to pay the broker yourself, known as “borrower-paid compensation.”
 In reality, the home prices in your local market will have a big hand in what brokers charge, but there are federal limits as to how high these charges can go.
 For instance, with the Dodd-Frank Act, brokers are not allowed to more than 3% in points and fees.

 What is the difference between mortgage brokers and direct lenders?

 The main difference is that a lender is a financial institution that makes loans directly to you, whereas a broker does not lend money.
 The broker will find you the lender and may work with multiple lenders to find you the best deal.
-Regardless of which you go with, you should shop around loan terms and best interest rate for you first.
+Regardless of which you go with, you should shop around loan terms and the best interest rate for you first.

 What Are the Advantages of Mortgage Brokers?

 Big advantages of working with a mortgage broker include

 - Tap into the broker’s knowledge of loan options

 - Utilize the broker to comparison shop for you

 - Have the broker apply for a variety of loans for you